tubiz/jusibe-wc-sms-notifications/README.md

 ## Upgrade Notice ##

-### 1.3.0 =
+### 1.3.1 =
-*	New: Add new replace variables: products, products with quantity and payment method
+*	New: Add new replace variables: products, products with quantity, order notes and payment method

 ## Screenshots ##